-- A Type 06 Vocational Instructional permit is issued to qualify a person for service as a day-to-day substitute in any vocational instructional certificate area.
+- A Type 06 Career and Technical emergency permit is issued to qualify a person for service as a day-to-day substitute in any Career and Technical certificate area.

 - If service exceeds 20 days in a single assignment, a long-term substitute permit (Type 04) is required.

 - Long-Term Substitute with No Educational Obligation (Type 04):

 A Type 04 permit is requested for a temporary position that will exceed 20 consecutive days in a single assignment and when future employment in the position is not anticipated by the LEA.
 Following are examples of these types of vacancies: